-Brad Gibbens, NRCNAA Deputy Director and Assistant Professor
+Brad Gibbens, NRCNAA Acting Director and Assistant Professor

 During 2009-2010 he served as the interim co-director.
 His primary areas of responsibility are community development, community engagement techniques, program and grant development, qualitative research, program evaluation, and health policy.
 During his 32-year career with the Center, he served as the deputy director (2011-present), associate director (1991-2011), program director and principal investigator (PI) for the State Office of Rural Health (1992-2006), and program director and PI for the ND Flex Program (1999-2006).
 He is currently the PI on the Community Transformation Grant, funded by the CDC.